TheDeanLab/navigate/docs/source/user_guide/features.rst

 and the other
 :ref:`LoopByCount <../_autosummary/navigate.model.features.common_features.LoopByCount>`.
-The parentheses indicate we will keep looping through both of these features until stopping critera is met.
+The parentheses indicate we will keep looping through both of these features until stopping criteria is met.
 In this case, the looping will stop when ``LoopByCount`` returns ``False`` due to running out of ``selected_channels`` to loop through.
 That is, it will end once all :ref:`selected channel <gui_walkthrough:channel settings>` have been imaged.